-It might be appropriate for bidders to have an appropriate level of insurance in place to carry out the contract.
+It might be appropriate for bidders to have a certain level of insurance in place to carry out the contract.
 This must be relevant and proportionate to the value of the contract and the level of risk.
+You should consider what is required on a case-by-case basis.
+You must specify what insurance level(s) are required in the contract notice or in the SPD PCS module.